codepath/android_guides/Design-Support-Library.md

 Open the [SDK Manager](https://developer.android.com/tools/support-library/setup.html) and make sure to download the `Android Support Repository` as well as the latest `Android Support Library`.
 You can also use [[Jake Wharton's SDK Manager|Installing-Android-SDK-Tools#installing-the-android-sdk-automated-way]] to download the packages for you.
 Your builds will not find the package unless your first download these dependencies.

 Alternatively, you can update the Gradle file and then have Android Studio download the updated library by clicking on the `Install repository and sync project`.
-The process will only succeed if you specify a valid repository name and version, but it enables you to upgrade without needing to open the SDK Manager.
+The process will only succeed if you specify a valid library and version, but it enables you to upgrade without needing to open the SDK Manager.

 <img src="http://imgur.com/GQw6IHt.png"/>